-Man Does Cat Bath Rap In Bathtub Bathing His Cat, Ravioli [VIDEO]
+Man Does Cat Bath Rap In Bathtub Bathing His Cat, Ravioli [Video]

 Vets Suggest Silent Fireworks To Reduce Anxiety In Pets For…

-Dressed in simply a ball cap and a gold chain, @iAmMoshow holds Ravioli, rapping sweetly is a soothing voice.
+Dressed in simply a ball cap and a gold chain, ,@iAmMoshow holds Ravioli, rapping sweetly is a soothing voice.

 “I’ve got to keep you clean – please don’t treat me mean!”